-With such a vast range of user behavior, how do you know when the optimal time to post on social media is?
-You want to ensure your business post gets as many impressions and interactions as possible, but how do you know where to start?
+With such a vast range of user behavior, how do you know when the optimal days and times to post on social media are?
+You want to ensure your business post gets as many impressions and interactions as possible, but how do you actually increase your engagement rates?

 There’s a ton of resources available that give you a pretty good idea of some of the best-performing times on average – like this one, this one, and this one.
 But honestly, the best time for your company to post on social media depends 100 percent on the specific audience you’re targeting.